 If you can’t or don’t want to use Tide, make sure you are using a recommended detergent for cloth diapers.
 There are other options out there that will get your diapers clean, and may even help with staining if it is a concern.
 But if you are following all the guidelines for washing and caring for diapers and still having issues, double check your brand of detergent and also the amount you are using.
 Make sure you follow manufacturer recommendations for the amount needed for soiled laundry.

 And as far as staining is concerned my other idea for why I don’t have this issue is that we wash our diapers every 2-4 days so they aren’t sitting as long.
+(Actually, lately I have been going a bit longer and staining has happened more than usual, so probably good to stick to that 2-4 day wash range).
 A good wash routine with a good detergent is important!

 4. Get Yourself on a Laundry Schedule

 Make a laundry schedule for yourself and stick to it.
 I highly recommend doing at least one load of laundry every day, especially if you cloth diaper.
 While it may sound like I’m telling you to do extra work, here is why:

 - If you do laundry every day, it becomes a habit, making it easier and less stressful to do.

 - You naturally do smaller loads which are much easier to manage when it comes time to fold/hang laundry.
 You can spend 5 minutes a day folding clothes because the load was small enough.
 The alternative is taking one day a week to do it and making it feel like you spend half a day folding laundry because you got so far behind.
 Which sounds easier to manage?